camilleAmaury/TinyInstagram/README.md

 * "BASEURL/createUsersBenchmark" --> to create multiple users
 * "BASEURL/likeperonesecond" --> to get some datas of the number like per second (time)
 * "BASEURL/retrievePosts" --> to retrieve a specified number of posts (time)
+* "BASEURL/createPostsBenchmark" --> to retrieve a specified number of posts (time)

 We decided to use R, which is one of the best language to explains dataset and visualize results.
 Moreover it enables us to use Jupyter notebook, which is a really great tool to quick implementation and markdown.